shravan-18/Gesture-Based-Automation/README.md

 ![Deep Learning](https://img.shields.io/badge/Deep_Learning-Computer_Vision-green.svg)
 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg)

 This project leverages the power of Raspberry Pi 4 and computer vision models to analyze gestures made by individuals in front of a Pi camera.
 The system plays audio media based on the detected gestures, aimed at improving education and respect among children in rural schools.
-The project was developed for the consultancy Innovative Implements Pvt Ltd, commissioned by the State Government of Tamil Nadu.
+The project was developed for the State Government of Tamil Nadu via the consultancy Innovative Implements Pvt Ltd. to improve education in rural areas.

 ## Table of Contents
 - [Overview](#overview)